HariniNarasimhan/Histopathologic_Cancer_Detection/README.md

 # Histopathologic-Cancer-Detection

+The data for this competition is a slightly modified version of the PatchCamelyon (PCam)benchmark dataset.
+The main aim of the project is to create an algorithm to identify metastatic cancer in small image patches taken from larger digital pathology scans.
+Our algorithm is a CNN (Convolutional Neural Network) with various data augmentation to classify the normal and abnormal patches.
+The algorithm succeeded with 0.85 accuracy and further improvement is invloved continuosly.

 In this kaggle competition modified PCam dataset is given.
 From that we have to detect whether a Whole-slide images is having benign or malignant tumour cells in its center 32 x 32 pixel.